NativeChat/accelerators/Time-off Assistant/README.md

 ## How to create bot
 1. Create new blank bot from https://bots.nativechat.com/bots/create
 2. Replace the Cognitive Flow of the created bot with the content of the `cognitive-flow.json` file.
 3. Replace the training of the created bot with the content of the `entity-definitions.json` file.
+[Import training definitions documentation](https://docs.nativechat.com/docs/1.0/nlp-training/import-training-definition.html#import-training-definitions)